dankuck/dankuck.github.io/_drafts/date-fields.md

 This works equally well for 245-second periods.

+The only draw back is that it's still possible to store dates that are not on a 245-second or 12-minute boundary.
+If someone accidentally gets a record into the database with 2014-04-30 16:36:01, it could throw off whatever calculations you're trying to generate.

 == But I really wanted arbitrary periods ==

 This post is about the DATE field, don't you remember?

 Anyway, I recommend against arbitrary periods.
 Why do you want them?
 Wouldn't you rather have nice neat periods?

-Honestly, until MySQL gets some awesome DATETIMERANGE datatype, you're just gonna be hitting yourself in the head.
-But maybe I'll write another post about this some time.
-Or maybe I won't act like I'm the only person on the Internet who can explain this stuff.
+Honestly, until MySQL gets some awesome DATETIMERANGE datatype you're just gonna be hitting yourself in the head.
+If MySQL would provide such a thing, we could INDEX or UNIQUE that field and ensure that no two records overlap.

+But if you want to work with arbitrary date ranges, I suppose I should write a post to explain how to do it safely.
+Kids today.